Luna G3 CPAP Review: Data Access Guide

 AHI and event breakdown

 Your AHI (Apnea-Hypopnea Index) is the number of breathing disruptions per hour.
-For the Luna G3, this reflects the obstructive and central apnea events the firmware records.
+For the Luna G3, this counts the obstructive apneas, central apneas, hypopneas, and unclassified apneas the firmware records; RERAs appear in your event breakdown but are excluded from the AHI, matching the device.
 For a full explanation of what AHI means and how it is classified, see what is AHI.

-An AHI below 5 events per hour is generally considered well-controlled therapy.
+An AHI below 5 events per hour is the commonly used well-controlled mark (the AASM threshold).
 If your AHI is consistently elevated, or if you notice a sudden change, that is worth discussing with your sleep physician.
 Do not adjust your pressure settings based on your data alone.
 Settings changes are a clinical decision.

 Paying attention to the split between obstructive and central events matters.
 Obstructive events suggest the airway is collapsing and may respond to pressure adjustments.
 Central events have a different origin and require a different clinical approach.
 CPAP Clarity shows both in your event breakdown.